loseyco/revshareracing/pc-service/BUILD.md

 ### Onefolder Mode (Recommended)

-1. Copy the entire `dist/GridPassCommander` folder
+1. Copy the entire `dist/RevShareRacing` folder
-2. Users can run `GridPassCommander.exe` directly
+2. Users can run `RevShareRacing.exe` directly
 3. No installation required
 4. All dependencies are included

 ### Onefile Mode

-1. Copy `dist/GridPassCommander.exe`
+1. Copy `dist/RevShareRacing.exe`
 2. Users can run it directly
 3. No installation required
 4. All dependencies are bundled inside